peterkhayes/HackReactorProject/README.md

-Tunesmith
+Record songs with only your voice - no instruments required!
 =========

-Record songs with only your voice - no instruments required!

-[Try it out here!](http://tunesmith.azurewebsites.net/ "Tunesmith")  But only in Chrome on a desktop.

-Tunesmith is a web application that uses your voice as a substitute for instruments.
+This is a web application that uses your voice as a substitute for instruments.
 You can sing or beatbox into your microphone, and the app will convert the sounds into the instrument of your choice.

 How to use
 ==========